ProjectTides/tides/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing

 > Describe how this can be tested by reviewers.
 Be specific about anything not tested and reasons why.
-If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
+Ensure proper tests are added for new functionality and existing tests should complete without errors.
 >
 > Please include any manual steps for testing end-to-end or functionality not covered by unit/integration tests.
 >